joegreen0991/JSValidation/README.md

 A framework independent JavaScript Validation Library

 Please note that jQuery is NOT required.
-It is used only as the implementation of events and dom manipulation for this specific example.
+It is used only for event handling and dom manipulation in this specific example.

 ```html
 <html>